dsccommunity/HyperVDsc/source/DSCResources/DSC_VMNetworkAdapter/README.md

 # Description

-Manages VM net adapters attached to a Hyper-V virtual machine or the management OS.
+Manages VM network adapters attached to a Hyper-V virtual machine or the management OS.

 ## Requirements